CODARcode/cheetah/docs/draft/README.md

    source venv-cheetah/bin/activate
    ```
 ## Structure of the campaign file
-   Here is a small example of a capaign file:
+   Here is a small example of a campaign file:
    ```
 from codar.cheetah import Campaign from codar.cheetah import parameters as p